DCC-EX/dcc-ex.github.io/docs/throttles/software/ex-webthrottle.rst

-You should then be connected to the |EX-CS| and should see the response from the CS in the log textbox of the debug console at the bottom of the throttle window.
+You should then be connected to the |EX-CS| and should see the response from the Command Station in the log textbox of the debug console at the bottom of the throttle window.
 Make sure your debug console is open.
 If it isn't, use the slider button in the lower left to open it.
 You can also open the DevTools window in your browser to see more developer logging.

 .. raw:: html